atomantic/buzzphrase/README.md

 // get a phrase as a building block console.log("we are building " + buzzphrase.getPhrase());

+// imperative phrase
+console.log(buzzphrase.getImperative());

 // log a joined series of 2 phrases to the console buzzphrase.buzz(2);
 ```

 ### API

+- `getImperative(iterations)`: Get any number of imperative phrases specified by `iterations` (Number), which will be joined together as one long synergistic flow -- this is the same as getPhrase(iterations) with the addition of an imperative verb at the beginning of the phrase
 - `getPhrase(iterations)`: Get any number of phrases specified by `iterations` (Number), which will be joined together as one long synergistic flow
 - `buzz(iterations)`: Log out (console) any number of phrases specified by `iterations` (Number), which will be joined together as a third-generation contingency time-phase